 He didn’t feel old, and he definitely didn’t feel done, but he didn’t have anything to do.
 Twelve years since retirement, nine since losing Louise, so many trips to the library that the young clerk joked that they were going to have to order new books because Karl would soon have read them all.

 This same clerk later planted a strange seed in Karl’s mind.
 As he ran three books over the scanner, he remarked that the information in all of these books must make for tight quarters in his brain.
 Wouldn’t he eventually run out of space to add more?
-Karl laughed, but the seed sprouted as he walked home – he felt like he’d spent more time reading history than history had taken to unfold, and while he did it to keep his brain busy, maybe what it was busy doing was discarding the old data so it had room for the new.
+Karl laughed, but the seed sprouted as he walked home – he felt like he’d spent more time reading history than the actual history had taken to unfold, and while he did it to keep his brain busy, maybe what it was busy doing was discarding the old data so it had room for the new.
 Maybe he was the one making people disappear from his memory.
 He decided that making a list wasn’t a futile idea after all.
 He detoured to Grocery Boys and purchased a three-pack of legal pads and decided on a plan: every morning for 30 days, while he had his toast and Postum, he would think about one specific moment in his life and write down anyone he could remember.

 The first day he picked an easy one – the day he met Louise at the Butler University.
 While the moment had only involved the two of them, he quickly recalled two friends he’d met when he picked Louise up for their first official date.
 Her roommates Claire Stevens and Vivian someone, sat on the sofa and asked questions like suspicious parents.
 He remembered Claire had a boyfriend, David, who hated being called Dave.
 He wrote the name down: David, not Dave.
 Every little memory seemed to trigger more, and while he worried that he wasn’t focusing on the one particular moment, he didn’t dare save a name for later.
 He couldn’t be sure it would ever come back again.
 That first day, he filled two columns halfway down the sheet.